Callum Rowe: Exeter City

 On 28 June 2021, Callum Rowe signed for Exeter City in League Two.
 He made his league debut on 14 August 2021 as a substitute in a 3–0 defeat to Leyton Orient.

 On 10 November 2021, Rowe joined National League South side Chippenham Town on a short-term loan until 7 December.
 He made his Chippenham debut in a 3–0 victory over Billericay Town on 13 November.

 On 25 January 2022, Rowe returned to the National League South, joining Bath City on loan until the end of the season.
 He made his Bath debut the same day as his transfer was announced, losing 4–0 to Hampton & Richmond Borough.
 Rowe was released by Exeter at the end of the 2021–22 season following their promotion.

 Following his release from Exeter, Rowe began training with Scottish Championship team Dundee, and appeared in a pre-season friendly against Blackburn Rovers on 13 July 2022.

 Yeovil Town

 On 26 August 2022, Rowe signed for National League side Yeovil Town on a short-term deal.

 On 4 November 2022, Rowe left Yeovil Town after his short-term deal expired.

 Salisbury

 On 5 November 2022, Rowe signed for Salisbury, and made his debut later that day in a 3–1 defeat against Weston-super-Mare.

 Return to Hereford

 On 12 November 2022, Rowe returned to Hereford, and made his second debut for the club the same day in a 1–0 win at AFC Telford.
 He was released on 9 January 2023 after making only two league appearances.

 Stourbridge

 On 24 February 2023, Rowe signed for Southern League Premier Division Central side Stourbridge.

+Rushall Olympic

+On 4 August 2023, Rowe signed for National League North side Rushall Olympic.

+Having spent a large portion of the 2023–24 season on dual-registration with Redditch United, Rowe returned to Rushall Olympic in August 2024 following shoulder surgery.

+Radcliffe

+On 28 August 2024, Rowe joined fellow National League North side Radcliffe.

+On 16 November 2024, Rowe joined Northern Premier League Premier Division side Ashton United on dual-registration.

+He was released by Radcliffe at the end of the 2024–25 season.